isomerpages/gb-assist/pages/solutionrepo/solution847.md

 ### Description

 TabSquare's SmartKiosk Version1 is a Hybrid Digital Ordering and Payment solution that drives self-ordering, payment and customer engagements which improves customer experience and increase productivity of F&B operators.

-### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/TabSquare_SmartKiosk_Annex_3_Part_2.pdf' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Eligibility Criteria